hfactor/Grdn/idea.md

-# GRDN Theme for Hugo
+# Grdn Theme for Hugo

 A minimal, modern Hugo theme optimized for digital gardens and Obsidian-compatible note management.